 You can track performance, identify what is working, and where you need to spend or withdraw efforts.
 It supports better decision-making and improves your overall marketing results.

-Step 1: Define Clear Goals and KPIs
+Step 1: Define Clear Marketing Goals and KPIs

-To measure ROI accurately, businesses need to define clear goals, such as increasing revenue, improving lead quality, or retaining customers.
-Then identify KPIs that help you measure progress against those goals.
+To measure ROI accurately, businesses need to define clear goals, such as increasing revenue, improving lead quality, retaining customers, or building brand awareness.
+Defining objectives helps ensure that ROI is measured against meaningful business outcomes.

--identify problems and make strategies to improve
+-identify problems and formulate optimised strategies

--track and evaluate performance accurately, justify investments and make informed decisions.
+-evaluate performance accurately, justify investments and make informed decisions.

-Step 2: Track All Marketing Costs
+Step 3: Track All Marketing Costs

 Tracking all marketing costs incurred is essential for measuring ROI accurately.
 It includes direct costs such as advertising spend, as well as indirect costs such as tools, content creation, and team resources.